GordonTse0922/GDSC-sample-portfolio/README.md

 ## Install nvm (Version Manager for Node & NPM)
 ### Windows
-To install nvm you can install trough a MSI installer which can be downloaded in the link below.
+To install nvm you can install trough a MSI installer which can be downloaded in the link [here](https://github.com/coreybutler/nvm-windows/releases).

 ### MacOS & Linux
 To install nvm you can run one of the following commands in terminal